actions/actions-runner-controller/README.md

 kubectl set env deploy controller-manager -c manager GITHUB_ENTERPRISE_URL=<GHEC/S URL> --namespace actions-runner-system
 ```

-__**NOTE : The repository maintainers do not have an Enterprise Server environment.
-Support for this environment is community driven and on a best endeavors basis.
+__**NOTE : The repository maintainers do not have an Enterprise environment (cloud or server).
+Support for the Enterprise specific feature set is community driven and on a best endeavors basis.
 PRs from the community are welcomed to add features and maintain support.**__

 ## Setting up authentication with GitHub API